-A climb up Carn Brea, a hill that overlooks Redruth on New Year’s Day 2021, inspired poems on the three poems that make up my C.P.R.
+A climb up Carn Brea, a hill that overlooks Redruth on New Year’s Day 2021, inspired the three poems that make up my C.P.R.
 Tryptych, an observation of Cornwall’s ‘hidden’ poverty but also gave me the setting for this imaginary conversation between myself and a young woman, whose children had never visited the beach.
 In keeping with many folk tales I have given it a happy ending…but most people in this situation are destined not to have that fortune.

 May I recommend The Patch (Camborne) at https://www.bbc.co.uk/sounds/play/m000m0nt

 The appearance of the word ‘beat’ in brackets implies a pause in the conversation.